Skip to main content

 • Viva should follow the same release discipline: tag/version validation, asset verification, and CI green before publishing.

-• Prefer si orbit github release create Aureuma/viva ... for Viva releases so the GitHub release flow stays operationally consistent across the stack.
+• Prefer orbit github release create Aureuma/viva ... for Viva releases so the GitHub release flow stays operationally consistent across the stack.

 Tagging Rules

-• Use annotated tags: git tag -a vX.Y.Z -m "vX.Y.Z" <commit>.
+• Use annotated tags only for minor releases: git tag -a vX.Y.0 -m "vX.Y.0" <commit>.

 • Tags should point at the release commit that includes the changelog update.